microsoft/CNTK/Documentation/current_iteration.md

 - Updated CNTK's ONNX `ImageScaler` op export/import to latest spec.
 - Updated CNTK's ONNX `Reduce` ops export/import to latest spec.
 - Updated CNTK's ONNX `Flatten` op export/import to latest spec.
+- Added support for exporting CNTK's `TimesTranspose` op to ONNX.
 - Added CNTK support for ONNX `Unsqueeze` op.

 ### Bug or minor fixes:
 - Updated LRN op to match ONNX 1.2 spec where the `size` attribute has the semantics of diameter, not radius.
 Added validation if LRN kernel size is larger than channel size.
 - Updated `Min`/`Max` import implementation to handle variadic inputs.
+- Fixed CNTK's `Times` op export to handle the scenario where only one input has batch axis.
 - Fixed possible file corruption when resaving on top of existing ONNX model file.

 ## .Net Support